Fluxus (programming environment)

 Fluxus is a live coding environment for 3D graphics, music and games.
 It uses the programming language Racket (a dialect of Scheme/Lisp) to work with a games engine with built-in 3D graphics, physics simulation and sound synthesis.
 All programming is done on-the-fly, where the code editor appears on top of the graphics that the code is generating.
-It is an important reference for research and practice in exploratory programming, pedagogy, live performance and games programming.
+Fluxus has found use in research and practice in exploratory programming, pedagogy, live performance and games programming.